-Empúries County House in the mid 15th century, according to Pella i Porgas, a small fishing district began to expand near what was the first capital, as a result of the impetus of the maritime trade.
+Centuries later, after the disappearance of the Empúries Counts Dynasty in the mid 15th century, according to Pella i Porgas, a small fishing district began to expand near what had been its first capital, as a result of powerful maritime trade.

-Empúries was reversed during the 17th and 18th centuries to the benefit of L'Escala.
-In 1680 the residents of the “Port of L'Escala of the town of Empúries”, which already comprised a neighbourhood with 80 inhabitants, managed to build its own church and, in 1766, L'Escala became a town and the head of the municipality.
+Empúries was reversed during the 17th and 18th centuries to the L'Escala’s advantage.
+In 1680 the new settlement counted 80 dwellers.
+Thus, the “Empúries Vila’s L'Escala Port” residents, were granted permission to erect their own church and, in 1766, L'Escala was given village status as well as head of the municipality.

 The main reason was the extraordinary population growth, from 390 inhabitants in 1718 to 1,383 in 1787, supported by high regional immigration, it attracted new immigrants with jobs generated by the maritime customs -

-Víctor Català Ateneo and the Youth Centre, which gave rise to drama groups, Sardana bands and the Floral Games.
-The civil war put a stop to all this activity and L'Escala experienced one of the most tragic episodes in its history: the bombing of the town by the fascist planes at the end of the war, which caused twenty deaths among its civilians.
+Víctor Català Ateneum and the Youth Centre, which gave rise to drama groups, Sardana bands and the Floral Games.
+The civil war put a stop to all this activity and L'Escala experienced one of the most tragic episodes in its history: the bombing of the town by fascist planes at the end of the war, which caused twenty deaths among its civilians.